 As the title promised, I will also share 2 other tips that I find useful.

 First, if you are sending in boxes to amazon multiple times a week using UPS, I recommend looking into signing up for the “UPS Smart Pickup.”
 This allows you to have UPS pickup as many boxes as you have from your house or business as many times per week as you want for a fee of $10.30 per week.
-I started using this service about 2 months ago, and it is great to not have to personally drive all of my boxes to a UPS Store or UPS drop off location.
+You can get it free for the first year as well.
+I started using this service in November of 2013, and it is great to not have to personally drive all of my boxes to a UPS Store or UPS drop off location.
 I am not an affiliate and receive no compensation for this, it is simply a service that I use and find saves me a ton of time.
-HERE is a link if you want to check it out.
+I did a blog post on all the details of how to sign up and take advantage of the free year promotion.
+You can read the post HERE.

 Hopefully today’s post provides you with some useful information.
-If you have any questions or comments, please leave them below, or send me an email at firstname.lastname@example.org.
+If you have any questions or comments, please leave them in the comments section below.